 2. Unfortunately we can't cater for pets

 3. Short breaks are generally only available from October - end April with three night minimum stay

 1 double and 1 twin (can be made into a double).

 Garden: Fully enclosed with lawn, patio, super new summer house (2020), barbecue, table and chairs.
-Parking roadside opposite the house and on Freeman St and other recommended parking.
-Weekly season tickets available from North Norfolk District Council for Stearman's Yard car park - 2 mins from property.
+Parking roadside opposite the house and on Freeman St and other recommended parking - note that this is not designated parking.
+Weekly season tickets, weekly tickets available from North Norfolk District Council for Stearman's Yard car park - 2 mins from property.

 Wells is situated on the North Norfolk coast which runs for some thirty miles from Hunstanton to Cromer.